Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Why is baby like Casper the Ghost?!
-Plus everything you need to know about third trimester tests.
+Plus, everything you need to know about third trimester tests.

 Baby Natural is busy doubling his weight, which will only continue as he heads toward his big debut.
 (No, you won't double your weight through this pregnancy, promise.)

-Baby may have a pretty face and a few luscious locks on that head of his, but his hair and eyes are white and his skin is nearly translucent.
-That's because babies in utero don't produce much melanin, the substance responsible for coloring our hair, skin and eyes.
+Baby may have a pretty face and a few luscious locks on that head of his, but his hair and eyes are white, and his skin is nearly translucent.
+That's because babies in utero don't produce much melanin, the substance responsible for coloring our hair, skin, and eyes.
 Pretty wild, eh?

-But if we were to zoom into baby's intestines, we'd see not white but black.
+But if we were to zoom in to baby's intestines, we'd see not white but black.
 Yes, his intestinal lining is filling with a tarry-like substance known as meconium, or baby's first poop.
-Meconium is a mixture of bile salts, bile acids, lanugo, and other metabolic waste, and starts forming at 16 weeks gestation.
+Meconium is a mixture of bile salts, bile acids, lanugo, and other metabolic waste, and it starts forming at 16 weeks gestation.
 Baby will release this epic bowel movement over the first few days of his life on land.

 Your belly is growing… and growing... and growing.
 And you might have earned what I like to call “mama marks.”
-(Other people call em stretch marks.)
+(Other people call 'em stretch marks.)

 Listen mama, if you have these red, brown, or white marks on your skin, know that you’ve earned your stripes!
 You’re nurturing life itself in your belly, and your body is allowed to show it.